deanen1/alerts-bpm/README.md

 ---
 ### Goals of the proof-of-concept

-1. Demonstrate the interaction between the process engine and the external services
+1. Demonstrate the interaction between the process engine and external services
    1. Demonstrate how the process engine is informed about events happening externally - i.e. provider acknowledgment performed in our mobile application
    1. Demonstrate how the process engine would orchestrate calls to external services